How to Start Beekeeping

 Mistakes will be made but that’s okay.
 You will get there with time and practice.

-Plan Your Budget To Begin Beekeeping
+Plan Your Beekeeping Budget

 Getting started in beekeeping is not cheap but it doesn’t have to be unattainable.

 Plan a budget based on current prices for basic equipment and bees in your locale.
+Add a bit just in case prices increase and don’t forget to shop around.

-The price can vary greatly from one part of the country to another.
+Beekeeping equipment prices can vary greatly from one part of the country to another.
 Shop around to avoid over paying for beekeeping essentials.

 Grow your bee yard slowly with just a few hives.
 You can add more each year until you get up to the number of hives that you require.